GrHav/Hacktiv8_capstone/README.md

 ### Problem Statement
 &nbsp;&nbsp;&nbsp;&nbsp; The focus problems to be analysis are:
-1. Academic Correlation: To what extent does the frequency of AI assistant use (`SessionLengthMin` and `TotalPrompts` ) influence a student's success to finished tasks ( `FinalOutcome` )?
-Is there any direct relationship between how often a student engages with AI ( `UsedAgain` ) and their perception of its usefulness ( `SatisfactionRating` )?
+1. Academic Correlation: To what extent does the frequency of AI assistant use influence a student's success to finished tasks?
+Is there any direct relationship between how often a student engages with AI and their perception of its usefulness?
 2. Usage Patterns  and Demographic Impact : How do specific demographic factors (e.g., Major, Year of Study) or usage patterns correlate with a student's perceived Effectiveness Score?
 We will identify if certain student cohorts utilize and benefit from AI assistants more than others.
 3. Tasks-Specific Benefits : Do all academic tasks benefit equally from AI assistance?
 How does the specific Purpose of Use of an AI assistant (e.g., Homework help, Concept explanation) correlate with a student's final perceived Effectiveness Score?
 We will identify which tasks are most effectively supported by AI and provide insights into the expected outcomes for each.